sidshukla/WeatherReporter/README.md

 # WeatherReporter

-This is a Java library to retrieve  current weather information from Open Weather Map.
+Java application to retrieve  current weather information from Open Weather Map.

-This application uses spring boot to run using embedded tomcat server.
+This application uses spring boot api to run using embedded tomcat server.

 I am using org.JSON api to parse the JSON object but parsing is being done for each element.
 Jackson for JSON api can be used as well which converts the JSON into a bean directly.